Pediatric Neurology Program

 Welcome to the Wake Forest University Pediatric Neurology Residency Program!

 We invite you to explore the unique opportunities our training program has to offer.
-Housed within the Department of Neurology, the Child Neurology Section is currently in an exciting time of active growth, with five faculty members now aboard and an additional faculty member joining us this fall.
+Housed within the Department of Neurology, the Child Neurology Section is currently in an exciting time of active growth, with six faculty members now aboard.
 We are particularly proud of our brand new clinic space, which is dedicated to pediatric neurology.

 We offer one residency slot for each of the five years in our combined pediatrics/pediatric neurology program, and currently have a full slate of residents.
 Our program passed its 2011 re-accreditation visit from the ACGME with flying colors.
 And while our primary focus is clinical pediatric neurology, you will have plenty of opportunities for clinical and basic science research.